 - Nerve conduction (to determine the amount of damage to the facial nerve)

 Strong anti-inflammatory drugs called steroids (such as prednisone) are usually prescribed for 5 - 7 days.
 Antiviral medications, such as acyclovir or valacyclovir, can be given for 7 - 10 days, although the benefit of antiviral medications is uncertain.

 The more severe the damage, the longer it will take to recover, and the lower the chance that you will completely regain normal function.
-If there is not much damage to the nerve, then you should get better completely within a few weeks.
-If damage is more severe, you may not fully recover-- even after several months.
+If there is not much damage to the nerve, you should get better completely within a few weeks.
+If damage is more severe, you may not fully recover, even after several months.